getchip/PocketCHIP-Docs/source/includes/_advanced.md

 [NEW] Device 15:03:26:A0:26:26 SK032B02-2626
 ```

-which is a list of MAC addresses of CHIP's bluetooth controller chip (the first line) and any other devices that have been paired with CHIP in the past.
+which is a list of MAC addresses of CHIP's Bluetooth controller chip (the first line) and any other devices that have been paired with CHIP in the past.
 Use the `help` command - it lists all the very useful commands in the `bluetoothctl` interactive mode.

-In bluetooth interactive mode, use the command
+In Bluetooth interactive mode, use the command

 ```shell
   power on